microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenges/Challenge-00.md

   - Create an Azure Machine Learning studio resource [Microsoft Learn](https://learn.microsoft.com/en-us/training/modules/create-workspace-resources-getting-started-azure-machine-learning/5-create-azure-machine-learning-workspace)
   - Create an Azure Machine Learning workspace and a compute instance.
 Use a Standard_DS11_v2 type of VM.
 [Microsoft Learn](https://learn.microsoft.com/en-us/azure/machine-learning/quickstart-create-resources?view=azureml-api-2)
   - On the top left of your screen, click on the plus (add files) symbol.
 Choose 'Upload a folder' (the option at the bottom).
 Browse for your unzipped hack folder and upload it.
 You can also upload your  `Resources.zip` file.
   - Open the terminal and wait for the compute to create.
 Once it has created, navigate to the student/resources directory by using the 'cd' command, make sure you are in the directory of the folder you uploaded to the workspace.
-Install the requirement files by running the command 'pip install requirments.txt -r'
+Install the requirement files by running the command `pip install requirements.txt -r`
   - Once the libraries have loaded, navigate the folder system on the left hand side of the screen to open the notebooks at the student/resources directory and open the notebook for the challenge you will be working on.
   -  Any 'No module named' error, which indicates a missing library, can be fixed by inserting a '!pip install <library name>' command above the failing statement.
 This will download the library files.